silnrsi/fonts/fonts/sil/kayphodu/documentation/source/about.md

 ---
 title: Kay Pho Du - About
-fontversion: 2.000
+fontversion: 3.000
 ---

 ## About this project

 Kay Pho Du is a font for the Kayah Li script, based initially on the design of [Karenni](https://github.com/silnrsi/font-karenni), although the glyphs have been redrawn and a new Latin set has been added.
+There are four weights: Regular, Medium, SemiBold, and Bold.
 It supports the full Kayah Li range of Unicode characters (U+A900..U+A92F).

 ## Future plans

 These fonts are actively maintained and improved.
-In the near future we plan to add new Bold and other weights.
-If you are considering making a derivative of this package you may wish to wait until that broader set of fonts are released.

 Please send us your requests using the [form on the project website](https://software.sil.org/kayphodu/).
 If you are interested in helping us make the fonts better see the [Developer](developer.md) page.

 ## Announcement list